Emurasoft/emurasoft.github.io/en/macro/regex/replace.md

 # Replace Method (Regex Object)

 Searches the specified string for the regular expression and replace with the specified string.
-If theGlobal property is set, this method replaces all possible matches in the string.
+If the **Global** property is set, this method replaces all possible matches in the string.

 ##